vickineswarans/listeditor/simple-list-editor/README.md

 If I had more time, I would like to fix the following known issues:

 1. Firefox is not displaying the scrollbar as expected.
-2. When no data in the list, the scrollbar line between top and bottom of the buttons not touching the edge.
+2. When the scrollbar on the list is not active due to less options or no options, the scrollbar line between top and bottom of the buttons not touching the edge.

 ## To do